GCSE Biology Cells Revision Notes

 Key Concepts

-- 1All living organisms are made up of cells.
+- 1All living things are made of cells.

 Simple Explanation